kamalafidele/alu_regex-data-extraction-kamalafidele/README.md

-# Regex Data Extraction - ALU Project
+# Data Extraction With Regex

-## 🔍 Overview
+## 🔍 Project Overview
-This project uses Python and Regular Expressions to extract structured data from large unstructured text.
-Patterns implemented include:
+> This project leverages Python and Regular Expressions to extract structured data from extensive unstructured text.
+The implemented patterns include:

 - Email addresses
 - URLs